JoeYatesss/joeyatesss/README.md

 # Hey, I'm Joe 👋

-Building AI-powered products.
-Looking to start something new.
+Building AI-powered products in Education.
+Looking for Testers and Co-founders!

 ---